LlamaLibrarian/QB_Drop4/README.md

-# QB_Connect4
+# QB_Drop4

-A minimalist Connect4 game board, runs in QBASIC.
+a minimalist Drop 4 game board, runs in QBASIC.

 - player input number >= 1000, or >= 10000, and <= 32767 for a new game;
     input negative number to exit game;